YYC-Wander

 ▼

-Based on real log statistics, one day contained roughly ~43 million rows.
+Based on real log statistics, one day contained roughly 43 million rows.
+On a single Hadoop cluster, the end-to-end processing time was about 8 minutes per day.

 Step Duration (seconds)